directus/directus/.changeset/cyan-sloths-appear.md

 '@directus/api': patch
 ---

-Fixed enforcing `chunkSize` when tus is not enabled
+Fixed enforcing `chunkSize` when TUS is not enabled